-Part of the UNESCO Canadian Rocky Mountain Parks World Heritage Site, Kootenay National Park connects the glaciated peaks of Banff National Park with the warm and gentle Columbia Valley near Radium Hot Springs, British Columbia.
+Part of the UNESCO Canadian Rocky Mountain Parks World Heritage Site, Yoho National Park connects the glaciated peaks of Banff National Park with the warm and gentle Columbia Valley near Golden, British Columbia.
 Here are 5 things to do before you arrive to make your visit easier and more fun.

-- Get your park pass - Entry is free in 2017!
-Pick up your free Discovery Pass online or from any Parks Canada partner today.
+- Get your park pass - Entry fees apply for 2018.
+Pick up your Discovery Pass online or from any Parks Canada partner today.

 - Reserve a place to stay - From mid-June through mid-September, campgrounds are busy.
 Arrive before noon at first-come, first-served sites for the best spots!
 We also recommend booking your hotel, hostel or B&B in the village of Field, B.C. well in advance.